slowproj/slowdash/main/server/slowapi/docs/README.md

 # SlowAPI

 SlowAPI is a Web-server micro-framework in Python.
 Like FastAPI (or Flask), URLs are parsed, parameters are extracted, and the requests are routed to user code.
-Unlike FastAPI (or Flask), requests are bound to class instance methods, not to functions.
-One HTTP request can be handled by multiple user handlers, and the responses are aggregated.
+Unlike FastAPI (or Flask), requests are bound to methods of class instances, not only to functions or single instance of a class, while binding to functions like FastAPI/Flask is also supported.
+One HTTP request can be handled by multiple user handlers, such as multiple instances of an user class or mixed instances of various classes, and the responses are aggregated in customizable way.
 This design is made for dynamic plug-in systems with the chain-of-responsibility scheme.
 SlowAPI implements WSGI.

 ## Dependencies